katmore/webhook/README.md

 ```

 ###Webhook\Request and Webhook\Payload classes
-The **"Webhook\Request"** class and **"Webhook\Payload"** child objects serve as the main working points for using this project as a wrapper.
+To use this project as a wrapper, the main topics of focus will be the **"Webhook\Request"** class and **"Webhook\Payload"** child objects.
 The **Request** class facilitates dealing with a Github Webhook request by interpreting the message body and related HTTP headers.
-The **Request** constructor will populate a **Payload** object with a class that corresponds to the Webhook "Event Type".
-It searches for a class having the same ["short name"](http://php.net/manual/en/reflectionclass.getshortname.php) as the GitHub event type within the namespace **Webhoook\Payload**.
-For example, a [Webhook\Payload\PushEvent object](src/Payload/PushEvent.php) is populated for a [PushEvent PushEvent Webhook request](https://developer.github.com/v3/activity/events/types/#pushevent)).
+The **Request** constructor will create and populate a **Payload** child class with a name that corresponds to the Webhook "Event Type".
+It searches for the existence of a class having the same ["short name"](http://php.net/manual/en/reflectionclass.getshortname.php) as the [GitHub Event Type](https://developer.github.com/v3/activity/events/types) within the namespace [**Webhoook\Payload**](src/Payload).
+For example, a [Webhook\Payload\PushEvent object](src/Payload/PushEvent.php) is created and populated for a [PushEvent PushEvent Webhook request](https://developer.github.com/v3/activity/events/types/#pushevent)).
 If no Payload class is defined for a particular event, a [Webhook\Payload\Event object](src/Payload/Event.php) is populated by default.
+If successful, the **Payload** object is available from via the **Webhook\Request::getPayload()** method as detailed in the example below:

 ```php
 /*